jmguerra444/SliceViewer/README.md

 ```

 ## Filtering
-A small filtering user interface is provided and linked with DCMSHOW,to launch it just click the filter button within the UI.
+A small filtering user interface is provided and linked with <code>dcmshow()</code>, to launch it just click the filter button within the UI.
 You can also use it as a stand-alone application, as:
 ``` matlab
 A = rand(100,100,100);